 As believers we are commanded to present ourselves as servants of obedience unto righteousness:

 Romans 6:12-16 Let not sin therefore reign in your mortal body, that ye should obey the lusts thereof: (13) neither present your members unto sin as instruments of unrighteousness; but present yourselves unto God, as alive from the dead, and your members as instruments of righteousness unto God.
 (14) For sin shall not have dominion over you: for ye are not under law, but under grace.
 (15) What then? shall we sin, because we are not under law, but under grace?
 God forbid.
 (16) Know ye not, that to whom ye present yourselves as servants unto obedience, his servants ye are whom ye obey; whether of sin unto death, or of obedience unto righteousness?

-Those saints who present themselves as servants unto obedience to God will have their fruit unto sanctification and in their end eternal life:
+Those saints who allow the Word of God to have free course in them will present themselves as servants unto obedience to God and will have their fruit unto sanctification and in their end eternal life:

 Romans 6:20-22 For when ye were servants of sin, ye were free in regard of righteousness.
 (21) What fruit then had ye at that time in the things whereof ye are now ashamed? for the end of those things is death.
 (22) But now being made free from sin and become servants to God, ye have your fruit unto sanctification, and the end eternal life.

 Paul was agreeing with Jesus’ parable where we are born again branches in Jesus as the Vine who must bear His fruit unto sanctification: